The Color Purple (1985 film): Plot

 Shug returns to Celie and Mister's home with her new husband Grady, expecting to receive a recording contract.
 She gives Celie a letter from Nettie, who tells her that she is working for the couple who adopted Celie's children.
 Celie and Shug realize that Mister has been hiding Nettie's letters from Celie so, while he and Grady are out drinking, they search the house.
 They find a hidden compartment under the floorboards filled with dozens and dozens of Nettie's letters.

 Engrossed in reading, Celie does not hear Mister's calls to shave him, so he beats her.
 She attempts to kill Mister with his straight razor, but Shug stops her.
-At a family gathering, Celie finally speaks up against Mister to the delight of Shug and Sofia.
-This fighting spirit prompts Harpo's new wife Squeak to stand up for herself as well.
-Shug and Grady drive away, taking Celie and Squeak with them.
+At a family gathering, Celie finally speaks up against Mister, putting a "curse" on him much to the delight of Shug and Sofia.
+This fighting spirit prompts Harpo's new wife Mary Agnes to stand up for herself as well.
+Shug and Grady drive away, taking Celie and Mary Agnes with them.

-Years later, Mister is an old drunk and alone, and Harpo has made amends with Sofia; they now run the bar together, and Shug still performs there.
+Years later, Mister is an old drunk and suffering alone while Harpo has made amends with Sofia; they now run the juke joint together, and Shug still performs there as a featured act.
 Upon Celie's father's death, she finally learns from Nettie's letters he was not their biological father.
 When their mother died, "his" property was legally inherited by Celie and Nettie.
 So, she receives the home and shop that had belonged to her father.

 Celie begins to operate a tailor shop.
 When Mister receives a letter from Nettie addressed to Celie, he takes money from his secret stash, and arranges for Nettie, her husband, and Celie's children to return to the U.S. from Africa, where they had been living.
 While Mister watches from a distance, Celie, Nettie, and Celie's children reunite, and the two sisters bond over a hand-clapping game from their childhood.